 Frances' research focuses on information sharing and use in online environments, especially as it relates to everyday life and “lived” or real-world experiences.
 This includes interests in human information behaviour, social media use, online reputation and identity, determinations of trust in online environments, and social and health informatics.
 Her post-doctoral research projects include a Carnegie Trust-funded project titled “Social media by proxy: Strategies for managing the online profiles of adults with dementia” and two ESPRC-funded projects, “TAPESTRY: Trust, Authentication and Privacy over a DeCentralised Social Registry” and “RAInS: Realising Accountable Intelligent Systems”.
 For further information on this work, please see http://www.francesryanphd.com/the-research/.

-Frances holds a PhD in Information Science from Edinburgh Napier University.
+Frances holds a PhD in Information Science, with a focus on human information behaviour, from Edinburgh Napier University (2019).
 Her thesis is titled “Reputation management in a digital world: The role of online information in the building, management, and evaluation of personal reputations”.
-Frances also holds a Master of Letters in Media and Culture (with distinction) from the University of Stirling (UK) where her dissertation investigated the sharing of news and information through social networking sites and a Bachelor of Arts in Public Relations from Central Washington University (USA), with a minor in Historical Tourism.
+She also hold a Master of Letters in Media and Culture (with distinction) from the University of Stirling (UK) where her dissertation investigated the sharing of news and information through social networking sites and a Bachelor of Arts in Public Relations from Central Washington University (USA), with a minor in Historical Tourism.